 Redistribution of the Federal Electoral Districts

 Federal electoral districts are readjusted after each decennial (10‑year) census to reflect changes and movements in Canada's population, in accordance with the Constitution and the Electoral Boundaries Readjustment Act.
-The next redistribution process is expected to begin in February 2012, following release of the new population figures from the 2011 Census.
+The next redistribution process will begin with receipt of the 2021 decennial census return.

 Federal electoral boundaries commissions

 Ten federal electoral boundaries commissions are established, one for each province, to consider and report on any changes required to the boundaries of the electoral districts.
 As the Northwest Territories, Yukon and Nunavut constitute only one electoral district each, no commission is required for them.
 Each commission is chaired by a judge appointed by the chief justice of that province.
 The Speaker of the House of Commons appoints two other members who are resident in that province.
 The commissions are independent bodies that make final decisions about the new federal electoral boundaries.

 Each commission is required to divide the province into a specified number of electoral districts.
 The Electoral Boundaries Readjustment Act requires that the population of each electoral district be as close as is reasonably possible to the average population size of a district for that province (that is, the province's population divided by the number of electoral districts).